Being safe online

 To reiterate, torrents broadcast your IP address because it's peer to peer - you should always be using a VPN.

-As for what VPN company to choose, I always recommend Mullvad.
+As for what VPN to choose, I always recommend Mullvad.
 They don't do things like affiliate marketing and they'll even accept payment by cash in an envelope.
 You can read more about their policies here.
 Mullvad are fantastic, everyone I've recommended has loved it.

 I recommend using Wireguard as your VPN tunnel where possible.
-If you're fortunate enough to be using a linux distro, wireguard was incorporated into the linux kernel itself from version 5.6 onwards.
+If you run a linux distro, wireguard was incorporated into the linux kernel itself from version 5.6 onwards.
 You can combine Wireguard with Mullvad including a killswitch and have a complete setup.
-NordVPN has their own "installer" which is built around wireguard.
-Whichever you choose, you should always make sure a killswitch is configured so as not to accidentally leak your IP if your connection to the VPN falters.
+You can test your connection here.

 Browsers

-1. Configure tracking protection.
+1. Configure strict tracking protection.

-2. Ensure firefox sends "do not track" requests.
+2. Ensure Firefox sends "do not track" requests.

 3. Does not save your logins & passwords (we'll get to this later).